Auto Insurance

 How Much Coverage You Actually Need

 State minimum liability is a legal floor, not a safety recommendation.
-Let me put the numbers in context.
+The numbers make the gap obvious.

-A state like California requires 15/30/5 — that’s $15,000 per person, $30,000 per accident for injury, and $5,000 for property damage.
-A single ER visit for someone you injure can exceed $15,000 before they even get admitted.
-A new truck you sideswipe?
-That $5,000 property damage limit won’t cover the bumper, let alone a totaled vehicle.
-Everything beyond your limit comes out of your personal assets — your savings, your wages, your home equity if someone gets a judgment against you.
+California requires 15/30/5, that’s $15,000 per person, $30,000 per accident for injury, and $5,000 for property damage.
+A single ER visit for someone you injure can exceed $15,000 before they’re even admitted.
+The average property damage liability claim ran $6,770 in 2024, per III ISO data, already above California’s $5,000 property damage floor.
+A new truck you sideswipe could cost far more.
+Everything beyond your limit comes out of your personal assets: savings, wages, home equity if someone gets a judgment against you.

 Limits shown as bodily injury per person / per accident / property damage (in thousands).
 Check your state’s requirements at NAIC.org.